 mzRange numeric(2) with the upper and lower M/Z to be used to the MZ deltas.
-Default is c(40, 200).
+Default is $c(40, 200)$.
 BPPARAM An optional BiocParallelParam instance determining the parallel back-end to be used during evaluation.
 Default is to use BiocParallel::bpparam().
-See x A list of M/Z delta values, as returned by computeMzDeltas().
+See ?BiocParallel::bpparam for details. х A list of M/Z delta values, as returned by computeMzDeltas(). aaLabels logical(1) defining whether the amino acids should be labelled on the histogram.
+Default is TRUE.